Local Universal Explainer (LUX) -- a rule-based explainer with factual, counterfactual and visual explanations: Introduction

+The overview of the contribution of this paper is presented in Figure~\ref{fig:overview}.
+The overall procedure is divided into three phases starting from data selection and preparation, through explainable local surrogate model training and visual presentation of explanations and counterfactuals.

 As a backbone of our explanation mechanism, we used a decision tree structure.
 It allowed us not only to generate rule-based explanations, but also to immediately extract consistent counterfactuals by traversing the explanation tree in an appropriate way.
-We did not use generated or perturbed data for training of the explanation model in order not to disrupt the distribution of the data and obtain most reliable counterfactuals.
-We compensated for the possible shortage in training instances by using SHAP importance values as a support in selecting features to construct explanation rules.
+We limited the use generated or perturbed data for training of the explanation model to avoid disrupting the distribution of the data and obtain the most plausible and representative counterfactuals.
+We compensated for the possible shortage in training instances by using SHAP importance values as a support in selecting features to construct explanation rules and generating samples only towards the direction of negative gradient of shap values which points towards the direction of a decision boundary of a balckbox model.
 This allowed us to obtain explanations consistent with SHAP, which is one of the most popular methods used in the XAI field.
-Finally we extended the possible tree nodes to contain simple oblique splits (based on linear inequalities rather than value-based inequalities), which we visualize on a 2D scatterplots.
-We show that our approach outperforms other state-of-the-art rule-based solutions with respect to global fidelity, representativeness, and simplicity.
+Finally, we extended the possible tree nodes to contain simple oblique splits (based on linear inequalities rather than value-based inequalities), which we visualize on a 2D scatterplots.
+We show that our approach outperforms other state-of-the-art rule-based solutions with respect to global fidelity, representativeness, and simplicity and consistency with SHAP.
 We present the results obtained from a publicly available, fully reproducible benchmark.
-To the best of our knowledge this is the first, comprehensive comparison of rule-based explainers available in the literature so far.
+To the best of our knowledge, this is the first comprehensive comparison of local rule-based explainers available in the literature so far, not counting the work of G. Vilone, et. al~\cite{Vilone2021AQE,vilone2022hceval}, which focuses on global rule-based explanations in contrast to our contribution.

-The rest of the paper is organized as follows.
-In Section~\ref{sec:sota} we describe the large spectrum of existing XAI methods and place our work in that context.
-In Section~\ref{sec:motivation} we provide a critical overview of rule-based exploiters and form four requirements for every local, rule-based explainer should meet.
+The remainder of the paper is organized as follows.
+In Section~\ref{sec:sota} we describe the wide spectrum of existing XAI methods and place our work in that context.
+In Section~\ref{sec:motivation} we provide a critical overview of rule-based explainers and form four requirements that every local, rule-based explainer should meet.
 We present our method in Section~\ref{sec:lux} followed by the evaluation given in Section~\ref{sec:eval}.
 We summarize our work by providing its strong and weak sides in Section~\ref{sec:summary}.